A description of monodromic mixed Hodge modules: M onodromic -modules

 \subsection{{M}onodromic $D$-modules}

 We first recall some definitions and facts about monodromic $D$-modules.
 Almost all the results in this section are basic, but we will provide some proofs for the convenience.
 We refer to \cite{BryFou} for the details.
 We also refer to Section~10 of \cite{Ginsburg} for some results on monodromic $D$-modules, especially, an index formula for monodromic $D$-modules.

+Throughout this paper, we use left $D$-modules.
+Accordingly, there are some differences in the conventions compared to \cite{HM88} and \cite{MHM}.
+For example, the Kashiwara-Malgrange filtrations (see Subsection~\ref{kasmalsec}) are decreasing filtrations in this paper, while in \cite{HM88} and \cite{MHM} they are increasing filtrations.

 Let $X$ be a smooth algebraic variety of finite type over $\CC$, $O_{X}$ the structure sheaf on $X$ and $D_{X}$ the sheaf of differential operators on $X$.
 In this paper, we will basically consider only algebraic (quasi-coherent) $D$-modules (nevertheless, we use analytic $D$-modules in the proof).
 Moreover, all the $D$-modules and $O$-modules are quasi-coherent.
 Let $t$ be the coordinate of $\CC$.
 We sometimes write $\CC_{t}$ to emphasize it.